+I knew the best way to make my case was to offer words relevant to my audience of one English barber – but prior to that I needed to introduce him to how sonically pleasant the German language truly is.
 Patsch means something along the lines of “splat”; the sound a viscous liquid makes on impact.
-And toll means “great” or “terrific”; your sarcastic response to the incomprehensibly lucky Patsch a pigeon may discard upon your brow as you cross Trafalgar Square.
+And toll means great or terrific; your sarcastic response to the incomprehensibly lucky Patsch a pigeon may discard upon your brow as you cross Trafalgar Square.
 And so, with my very limited, entirely intuitive understanding of etymology, I imagined tollpatschig as “terrifically splatty”, which is, after all, exactly what a clumsy person is.
-Whilst eminent linguists will likely and rightly belittle this train of thought, the word has remained close to my heart and stuck in my head ever since I first made this little lexical calculation.
+Whilst eminent linguists will likely and rightly belittle this train of thought, this funny German word has remained close to my heart and stuck in my head ever since I first made this little lexical calculation.

 I remember you always used to give me sweets after you’d cut my hair.
 Do you remember that?
 And then I would slide awkwardly from the barber’s seat, land with a Patsch on the laminate flooring and look investigatively at the remaining assortment of multi-coloured sugar hits.
 This is because I was a rabid Naschkatze in my youth, bequeathed with the sweetest of tooths by generations of gnash cats before me.

-This word’s so good it’s been adopted Schadenfreude-style into many people’s English language.
+This funny German word is so good it’s been adopted Schadenfreude-style into many people’s English language.
 It’s that catchy tune, the worm in your ear, that you simply can’t get out of your head.
 So next time the conversation dies between the cutter and the cut, and a tune surges from your unconscious to whistle across your lips, blame it on the Ohrwurm.

 At some point you mustered the courage to open your own barber shop.
 You probably had a few dedicated customers, but were unsure as to whether you would succeed.
 You may have considered it a Schnapsidee, a schnapps idea — a nutty, crazy, crackpot idea — that could have been, and perhaps was, fuelled by an influential quantity of strong alcohol.

-A recipe for success, or das Erfolgsrezept, may include eine Schnapsidee and ein bisschen Dickköpfigkeit, which could generously be translated as stubbornness, but perhaps more accurately as pig-headedness.
+A recipe for success, or das Erfolgsrezept, may include eine Schnapsidee and ein bisschen Dickköpfigkeit, which could generously be translated from German as stubbornness, but perhaps more accurately as “pig-headedness”.
 I imagine you had to be a little dickköpfig in order to realize your Schnapsidee and turn your establishment into the Erfolgsgeschichte, or success story, that it is today.